Viewport meta tag

 width

-Controls the size of the viewport.
-It can be set to a specific number of pixels like width=600 or to the special value device-width, which is 100vw, or 100% of the viewport width.
+Controls the (minimum) size of the viewport (see viewport width and screen width).
+It can be set to a specific number of pixels like width=600 or to the special value device-width, which is the physical size of the device screen in CSS pixels.
+This value establishes the value of the vw unit.
 Minimum: 1.
 Maximum: 10000.
 Negative values: ignored.

 height

-Controls the size of the viewport.
-It can be set to a specific number of pixels like height=400 or to the special value device-height, which is 100vh, or 100% of the viewport height.
+Controls the (minimum) size of the viewport (see viewport width and screen width).
+It can be set to a specific number of pixels like height=400 or to the special value device-height, which is the physical size of the device screen in CSS pixels.
+This value establishes the value of the vh unit.
 Minimum: 1.
 Maximum: 10000.
 Negative values: ignored.

 initial-scale